astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

-Looks up a localized string similar to The value of the 'uuid' parameter, '{0}', must be a GUID but with no braces and all letters in lowercase; e.g., 'e83cdb4e-7b01-4a59-a71c-1220ea6d7892'..
+Looks up a localized string similar to The value of the 'uuid' parameter must be a GUID but with no braces and all letters in lowercase; e.g., 'e83cdb4e-7b01-4a59-a71c-1220ea6d7892'..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_WebAddress_InvalidFormat'></a>
 ### Error_WebAddress_InvalidFormat `property`

 ##### Summary

-Looks up a localized string similar to The value of the 'webAddress' parameter, '{0}', is not in a valid format for a Web address..
+Looks up a localized string similar to The value of the 'webAddress' parameter is not in a valid format for a Web address..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_WebAddress_IsBlank'></a>
 ### Error_WebAddress_IsBlank `property`